skizzehq/skizze/README.md

 ## Other example problems?
-* Is this URI in my spam list? (spam list over a million entries)
+* I want to know if a uri is in my spam list (spam list over a million entries)
-* How many users like my post? (a like being subject to change)
+* I want to know the number of users like my post (a like being subject to change)
-* How may times did oliver watch this video? (counting frequencies)
+* I want to know how may times oliver watched a video (counting frequencies)
-* How many unique users visited my website in the last 3 hours? (sliding hyperloglog)
+* I want to know how many unique users visited my website in the last 3 hours? (sliding hyperloglog)
+* I want to know the top 10 countries of users experiencing a crash (sliding hyperloglog)

-## API-Documentation
+## API
+### RESTful API

 	GET	/
 	Lists all available domains (sketches).